 While the courts and insurance companies might consider your injuries minor, that does not mean their impact on your life should be ignored.
-At Preszler Law, we understand the effect that even minor injuries can have on your personal and professional life.
+At Preszler Injury Lawyers, we understand the effect that even minor injuries can have on your personal and professional life.
 Call today to discuss your case—we are a personal injury law firm.

 What is a minor injury?

 Before you can understand the process of recovering pain and suffering damages for a minor injury– it is helpful to know the definition.
 While it is somewhat subjective, there are guidelines, and they include:

 - Whiplash injuries lasting less than a year

 It is possible for mental health injuries and concussions to fall outside of the cap on damages.
 If the symptoms from either of these last more than four months, the cap does not apply.

 Ultimately, the determination on whether your injuries are minor or not falls to your doctor as opposed to the ICBC.
 They will diagnose as well as identify the appropriate treatment plan.
 Their decision determines whether the damages cap is in place or not.

 Understanding caps on minor injury pain and suffering

 The cap on these damages is low.
 In total, pain and suffering compensation for minor injuries is limited to $5,500 per claim.
 When it is filed, an injury victim or their car accident lawyer will negotiate with the ICBC over the value.
 However, obtaining more than $5,500 in pain and suffering damages is impossible.